Erato Kozakou-Marcoullis: Early life

 Marcoullis was born in Limassol in 1949.
 She studied law and public law/political science at the University of Athens, graduating in 1972 and 1974, respectively.
 She obtained a PhD in sociology and political science from the University of Helsinki in 1979.

 Career

 From 1980 to 2007, she served as a diplomat in the Diplomatic Service of the Foreign Affairs Ministry of the Republic of Cyprus.
 Specifically, she served as Ambassador of Cyprus to the United States (1998-2003) with parallel accreditation to the World Bank, the International Monetary Fund, Canada, Brazil, Jamaica, Guyana, the International Civil Aviation Organization and the Organization of American States, as Ambassador to Sweden (1996–98), with parallel accreditation in Finland, Norway, Denmark, Iceland, Lithuania, Latvia and Estonia, as well as Ambassador to Lebanon and Jordan (2005–07).

 Marcoullis served as Minister of Foreign Affairs from July 2007 until March 2008.
 Then she became Minister of Communications and Works in March 2010 and her tenure lasted until August 2011, when she was appointed for the second time Minister of Foreign Affairs.
 She was succeeded by Ioannis Kasoulidis on 1 March 2013.

+Dr. Erato Kozakou-Marcoullis serves as Vice President of the Advisory Board of the Institute for Cultural Diplomacy (ICD).